- Special event at Comerica Park promotes breast cancer screening and awareness

-Barbara Ann Karmanos Cancer Institute, in partnership with the Detroit Tigers and McLaren Health Care, the official health care system of the Tigers, continues the tradition of the “Pink Out the Park” theme during the Friday, May 13 game against the Baltimore Orioles at Comerica Park.
-This special event has raised awareness for breast health for the past 10 years.
-Breast cancer survivors will be honored during a special pre-game ceremony on the field, with first pitch scheduled for 7:10 p.m.
+The Barbara Ann Karmanos Cancer Institute, in partnership with the Detroit Tigers and McLaren Health Care, the official health care system of the Tigers, continues the tradition of “Pink Out the Park” during the Friday, May 12 game against the Seattle Mariners at Comerica Park.
+This special event has raised awareness for breast health for the past 11 years.
+Breast cancer survivors will be honored during a special pre-game ceremony on the field, with first pitch scheduled for 6:40 p.m.

-The first 10,000 fans through the gates will receive a Pink Out the Park pullover hoodie.
-Special Pink Out the Park ticket packages are available to support Karmanos.
-Each ticket package includes a tickets for the May 13 Tigers game, a pink Tigers baseball hat, and a $5 donation to Karmanos Cancer Institute.
-Visit tigers.com/pink to purchase.
+The first 15,000 fans through the gates will receive a Pink Out the Park pullover.
+Special Pink Out the Park ticket packages are available to support breast cancer research at Karmanos.
+Each ticket package includes tickets for the May 12 Tigers game, a pink Tigers bucket hat, and a $5 donation to Karmanos Cancer Institute.
+Visit tigers.com/pinkout to purchase.

 Aside from skin cancer, breast cancer is the most common cancer in American women, according to the American Cancer Society (ACS).
 In the United States, women have a one-in-eight chance of developing the disease.
-In 2022, ACS estimates that 287,850 new cases of invasive breast cancer will be diagnosed.
-Currently, there are more than 3.8 million breast cancer survivors in the United States.
+In 2023, ACS estimates there will be 297,790 new cases of invasive breast cancer.
+That number has increased from the 2022 estimate, which was 287,850.

-At Karmanos, the Breast Cancer Multidisciplinary Team includes surgical oncologists, medical oncologists, radiation oncologists, radiologists, pathologists, plastic surgeons, pharmacists, specialized nurse practitioners, dietitians, social workers and genetic counselors.
-The team is specialized and entirely focused on treating breast cancer and shares its collective expertise to create a customized treatment plan for each patient.
+At Karmanos, the Breast Cancer MDT includes surgical oncologists, medical oncologists, radiation oncologists, radiologists, pathologists, plastic surgeons, pharmacists, specialized nurse practitioners, dietitians, social workers, and genetic counselors.
+The team focuses entirely on treating breast cancer and shares its collective expertise to create a customized treatment plan for each patient.

-Patient referrals are not needed to receive a screening mammography at Karmanos.
-To request a mammogram appointment or learn more, visit karmanos.org/screening or call 1-800-KARMANOS.
+Patient referrals are not needed to receive a screening mammography at Karmanos or McLaren locations.
+To request a mammogram appointment or learn more, visit karmanos.org/cancerscreening or call 1-800-KARMANOS.